Skip to content

 • Age: You must be over 18, and in some cases 21, to qualify for a credit card

 • Income: A steady employment and a minimum annual income are often required, with the threshold varying by provider.
-Specific income requirements for credit card eligibility may range from £7,500 a year to £30,000 or more.
+Specific income requirements for credit card eligibility can vary widely, from under £10,000 a year for some cards to £30,000 or more for certain premium products.

 • Financial history: Past financial missteps like bankruptcy or a County Court Judgment (CCJ) may disqualify you from obtaining a credit card.

 • Credit score: A low credit score or a lack of credit history can be a significant barrier to getting a credit card.
-The impact of a non-existent credit history on credit card eligibility is also a critical factor.
+A low credit score or a lack of credit history can be a significant barrier to getting a credit card.
+This can affect people who are very young, new to the country, or have simply never borrowed money before.

 Where can I check my eligibility for a credit card?